 Represented a coalition of insurance companies in a 10-week jury trial involving RICO and fraud claims.
-Obtained the first verdict against the tobacco industry by a third-party payer.
+Member of the trial team that obtained the first jury verdict against the tobacco companies by a third-party payer.

-"Recent Antitrust Developments: June, July and August 2013", September 13, 2013: ABA Section of Antitrust Law, Health Care and Pharmaceuticals Committee
+"Recent Antitrust Developments: June, July and August 2013", ABA Section of Antitrust Law, Health Care and Pharmaceuticals Committee, September 13, 2013

-"Class Actions in Federal Court after Shady Grove", July 14, 2011: sponsored by Strafford Publications Inc.
+"Class Actions in Federal Court after Shady Grove", sponsored by Strafford Publications Inc., July 14, 2011

 Keynote speaker, Volunteer Lawyers for Justice (on private law firm support for public interest legal work), April 8, 2009